Measure rigidity of Anosov flows via the factorization method: Factorization

 \subsection{Approximation of holonomies}

-The following theorem is proved in the factorization paper, based on construction of cocycle normal forms. \begin{thm}[Constructive approximation of holonomies] Let $V$ be a $g_{t}$-equivarient vector bundle over $M$.
-There exists another $g_{t}$-equivarient vector bundle $V_{\text{hol}}$ over $M$ such that \begin{enumerate} \item $V_{\text{hol}}$ \emph{admits holonomies} in the following sense - for any generic $x,y \in M$ which are of bounded distance, there exists a linear map $H(x,y):~V_{\text{hol}}(x)\to~V_{\text{hol}}(y)$ such that
+The following theorem of A. Brown, A. Eskin ,S. Filip and F. Rodriguez-Hertz, based on construction of cocycle normal forms, allows one embed bundle which are smooth along stables inside bundles which admits smooth stable holonomies. \begin{thm}[Constructive approximation of holonomies~\cite{brown_eskin_filip}] Let $V$ be a $g_{t}$-equivariant vector bundle over $M$ which is smooth along stables.
+There exists another $g_{t}$-equivariant vector bundle $V_{\text{hol}}$ over $M$ such that \begin{enumerate} \item $V_{\text{hol}}$ \emph{admits holonomies} in the following sense - for any generic $x,y \in M$ which are of bounded distance, there exists a linear map $H(x,y):~V_{\text{hol}}(x)\to~V_{\text{hol}}(y)$ such that

 \item For any generic point $x\in M$ there exists an \emph{injective affine map} $j_{x}:V(x) \to V_{\text{hol}}(x)$ which changes smoothly along $y\in W^{s}(x)$. \end{enumerate} \end{thm}